johnsogg/cf1/email_policy.md

 Email Policy
 ============

-At some point in the past, I spent probably about 25 hours responding to student email.
+At some point in the past, I spent probably about 25 hours per week responding to student email.
 It is _fantastic_ that you are willing to ask questions.
-Keep doing that!
-_But_, many of the emails indicated that people weren't thinking critically, or asking around among their peers.
+Keep doing that! _But_, many of the emails indicated that people weren't thinking critically, or asking around among their peers.
 This has led to the following policy for sending me email on course topics.

 The policy does two things.
 First, it means you have to start learning how to troubleshoot problems on your own (which is a primary skill for anybody